greenfirn/Dashboard/README.md

 'MOSQUITTO START' - remove this section from server.py if not on windows, and if from entry point

-rigcloud_agent.py runs on rigs to collect stats on demand, accept commands talks to MQTT Broker
+rigcloud_agent.py runs on rigs to collect stats on demand, accept commands, talks to MQTT Broker

 visual studio project files in repos to make development a little easier